ZarmDev/To-doz-Backend/README.md

 - Might be slow
 - Doesn't have error handling - so will crash in many cases
 - Passwords can be brute forced
+- I may have broken lots of features while writing new code?

 # Setup - JWT tokens (Experimental, still working on it)
 Add the env variables: (I kinda have no idea what I'm doing)